Aliyan-AA/Power-BI-Work-1/README.md

-# 📊 FDA Lab Task – Power BI Report
+# 📊 Financial Data Analytics – Power BI Report

 This repository contains a Power BI report developed for the **FDA Lab Task** by **Aliyan Ahmad (22i-7479)**, as part of coursework at FAST-NUCES Islamabad.